YuxinWenRick/tree-ring-watermark/README.md

 ```
 python latent_watermark_fourier_fid.py --run_name fid_run --w_channel 3 --w_pattern ring --start 0 --end 5000 --with_tracking --run_no_w
 ```

+### Perform main experiments for Imagenet Models
+You can get the pre-trained models [here](https://github.com/openai/guided-diffusion).
+For example, the link of the model used by the paper is [256x256 diffusion](https://openaipublic.blob.core.windows.net/diffusion/jul-2021/256x256_diffusion.pt).
+Then, you may follow the [script](scripts/tree_ring_imagenet.sh) to run the experiments.

 ## Parameters
 Crucial hyperparameters for Tree-Ring: